The Eastern North Carolina Chapter of the Alzheimer's Association

-The Alzheimer's Association is the world's leading voluntary health organization in Alzheimer's care, support and research for more than five million Americans living with Alzheimer's in the United States and the people who care for them.
-The national organization, which was founded in 1980 by a group of caregivers, is the largest private supporter of Alzheimer's research.
+The Alzheimer's Association is the world's leading voluntary health organization in Alzheimer's care, support and research for 5.4 million Americans living with Alzheimer's and the people who care for them.
+The Alzheimer's Association, which was founded in 1980 by a group of caregivers, is the largest private funder of Alzheimer's research.

-The Alzheimer's Association - Eastern North Carolina serves the following counties:
+The Eastern North Carolina Chapter serves the following 51 counties: